European Union Labour Force Survey - Access to microdata

 Data collection covers data from 1983 onwards.
 In general, data for individual countries are available depending on when they joined the EU.
 The national statistical institutes across Europe conduct the surveys and are responsible for selecting the sample, preparing the questionnaires, conducting the direct interviews among households, and forwarding the results to Eurostat.
 Eurostat can then make available data that are comparable across countries and over time at European level:

 - using common classifications (NACE, ISCO, ISCED, NUTS)

 - recording the same set of characteristics in each country.

-In 2014, the quarterly LFS sample size across the EU was about 1.6 millions of individuals.
-The EU-LFS covers all industries and occupations.
+In 2018, the quarterly LFS sample size across the Europe was around 1.5 million individuals.
+EU-LFS covers all industries and occupations.

-The LFS microdata including years 1983-2014 data were released in December 2015.
-For full details on the anonymised LFS microdata, please consult documents below:
+LFS microdata including the years 1983-2019 became available in September 2020.
+For full details on the anonymised LFS microdata:

-A significant amount of data from the European Labour Force Survey (EU LFS) is available in Eurostat's online dissemination database, which is regularly updated and available free of charge.
-The EU LFS is the main data source for the domain 'employment and unemployment' in the database.
-The contents of this domain include tables on population, employment, working time, permanency of the job, professional status etc. The data is commonly broken down by age, sex, education level, economic activity and occupation where applicable.
+A significant amount of data from EU-LFS is available in Eurostat's online database, which is regularly updated and available free of charge.
+EU-LFS is the main data source for "Employment and unemployment" domain in the database.
+This domain includes tables on population, employment, working time, job permanency, professional status etc. The data are broken down by age, sex, education level, economic activity and occupation where applicable.

-Several elements of indicator sets for policy monitoring are also derived from the EU LFS and freely available in the online database.
-EU LFS data thus contribute to the Europe 2020 headline indicators, the sustainable development indicators, the European and national indicators / Principal European Economic Indicators, the Macroeconomic Imbalance Procedure (MIP) and other policy relevant indicators.
+Several elements of indicator sets for policy monitoring are also derived from EU-LFS and freely available in the online database.
+EU-LFS data therefore contribute to the Europe 2020 headline indicators, the UN's sustainable development goals, European and national indicators / principal european economic indicators, the macroeconomic imbalance procedure and other policy-related indicators.